samuelvi/spreadsheet-translator-core/README.md

-SpreadsheetTranslator Core
+Spreadsheet Translator Core
 ============================

-The "Spreeadsheet2Translation Core" contains the core library for the Spreadsheet Translator functionallity
+The "Spreeadsheet Translator Core" contains the core library for the Spreadsheet Translator functionallity

 Symfony Bundle:
 - <a href="https://github.com/samuelvi/spreadsheet-translator-symfony-bundle">Symfony Bundle</a>